A host employer is the business/organisation that labour hire workers are placed with. Host employers are the client of the labour hire provider.

 - identifying hazards and controlling any risks that arise from the work

-- ensuring the employee has the right skills and knowledge to perform the work safely
+- ensuring the labour hire worker has the right skills and knowledge to perform the work safely

-- ensuring the employee has qualifications, certificates, permits and licences relevant to the job
+- ensuring the labour hire worker has qualifications, certificates, permits and licences relevant to the job

-- not changing the employees' tasks or location of work without consulting with the agency and the employee
+- not changing the labour hire worker's tasks or location of work without consulting with the labour hire provider and the labour hire worker

 - providing training, instruction, information and supervision

-- maintain training register for the labour hire employee
+- maintaining a training register for the labour hire worker

-- encouraging labour hire employees to take part in health and safety consultations and issue resolution by introducing them to the relevant health and safety representative (HSR) and the person responsible for OHS
+- encouraging labour hire workers to take part in health and safety consultations and issue resolution by introducing them to the relevant health and safety representative (HSR) and the person responsible for OHS

-- making sure that labour hire employees understand the OHS requirements of the workplace, for example by going through an induction with the employee
+- making sure that labour hire workers understand the OHS requirements of the workplace, for example, by going through an induction with the employee

-- advising labour hire employees on how to report hazards or incidents relating to health and safety
+- advising labour hire workers on how to report hazards or incidents relating to health and safety

 - notifying WorkSafe Victoria of any notifiable incident or injury